suskin/template-stack-experience/wordpress-workload/go-templates/README.md

 ## Open questions

-* Should the behaviors.yaml go into app.yaml?
-* Should the defaults.yaml go into app.yaml?
+* Should the behaviors and app.yaml be combined?
 * Should dependsOn be in app.yaml?
 * What about CRD schema and validation?
 Are we able to help with generating that?